HuyNguyenUTA/CodePath-Prework/README.md

 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:
+-Click on the gif to see FULL VIDEO-
 <br><img src="https://recordit.co/tIAliQbETj.gif"><br>

 ## Reflection Questions